danielsollondon/azure-aks-docs/articles/aks/istio-gateway-api.md

 ## Annotation customizations

 You can add annotations under `spec.infrastructure.annotations` to [configure load balancer settings][azure-aks-load-balancer-annotations] for the `Gateway`.
-For instance, to create an internal load balancer attached to a specific subnet, you can create a `Gateway` with the following annotations:
+For instance, to create an [internal load balancer][azure-internal-lb] attached to a specific subnet, you can create a `Gateway` with the following annotations:

 ```yaml
 spec: